 Number Plates Stolen; what to do when it happens to you.

-On average, there are around 25,000 number-plate thefts a year according to the AA.
+On average, there are around 25,000 number-plate thefts and stolen a year according to the AA.
 You may be wondering as to why people target the least expensive part of the car, however obtaining a number plate illegally is a criminal activity which many fall victim to.

 These are just some of the reasons as to why people steal number plates;

 Changing the ID of a car to sell it (especially stolen vehicles)

 Burglary, ram-raids and armed robberies

 As you can see, as petty as it might seem, number plate theft is actually very common, and can leave your name and plate in serious trouble (even when it wasn’t actually you!).
 When the police receive CCTV or ANPR footage of the car with your plate on, they will be knocking at your door instead of the criminals.